Perry County, Tennessee: Telecommunications and electric power

 In 1900, Bell Telephone Company established service in the county.
 Lines were run from the north, diverging from the lines along the railroad in Waverly.

 Typical of many rural counties, the rate of broadband internet adoption and availability remains low, with about 59% of households reporting access to broadband internet, compared to 78% statewide, as of 2020.

 Electric power in the county is provided through Meriwether Lewis Electric Cooperative, a non-profit utility cooperative that distributes power purchased from the Tennessee Valley Authority.
 Many parts of the county did not have electric service until after the middle of the 20th century.
-Some population centers, such as the community of Flatwoods in southern Perry County, didn't receive power until 1950.
+Some population centers, such as the community of Flatwoods in southern Perry County, did not receive power until 1950.

 Education

-Perry County has one unified school district, the Perry County School System, with four schools.
-The district is managed by the Perry County Board of Education.
+Perry County has one unified school district, the Perry County School System.
+There are four schools in the district, including one high school (Perry County High School), and three primary schools (Linden Middle School, Linden Elementary School, and Lobelville School), overseen by the Perry County Board of Education.
+In addition to the four in-person facilities, the county also maintains the Perry County Virtual School, a public remote-learning system for students in grades 4 through 12.

 The county's first high school was opened in Linden in 1922.
 Prior to that, all students wishing to have an education beyond the 8th grade had to attend school outside of the county.
 The county's current high school, Perry County High School, was established in 1963 in Linden with the consolidation of the high schools in Linden and Lobelville.
-The consolidation was controversial for a number of reasons.
-Due to the distance from Linden, as well as concerns that the new school would not be ready for the beginning of the 1963 school year, numerous parents and school administrators in Lobelville resisted the consolidation.
-In 1963, a special district was granted to Lobelville by the state legislature, however the State Board of Education said the district did not qualify for any funds and would not be accredited.
-This was an effort by the State to force the consolidation of the county's school districts.
+A number of parents and school administrators in Lobelville resisted the consolidation due to the distance from Linden, as well as concerns that the new school would not be ready for the beginning of the 1963 school year.
+In response, a special school district was granted to Lobelville by the state legislature in 1963.
+However, in an effort to force the consolidation to proceed, the Tennessee Board of Education ruled that the district did not qualify for any funds and would not be accredited.
 A group of Lobelville parents sued to keep the school district open, with volunteer teachers filling in for the 1963 school year.
 The case went to the Tennessee Supreme Court where it affirmed in 1964 that the State Board of Education was within its rights to deny funding to the special school district with the justification that there was an insufficient number of students in the proposed special district to justify expenditure of resources.
 The consolidation went forward with the Lobelville school closing later that year.